 The campaign consists of 14 different chapters, progressing from Sparta through Athens and Troy to Rome.
-As you progress, new weapons are unlocked and skill points can be assigned to Armor Strength, Physical Strength and Magic.
+As the player progress, new weapons are unlocked and skill points can be assigned to Armor Strength, Physical Strength and Magic.

-There is also an Arena challenge where you can never ending waves of enemies for fun.
-By opening certain chests in the campaign, you can unlock extras for the Arena such as explosives, health and magic stations.
+There is also an Arena challenge where the player faces never ending waves of enemies.
+By opening certain chests in the campaign, the player can unlock extras for the Arena such as explosives, health and magic stations.

 The Spartan picked up this fearsome hammer when he defeats Beowulf in the Badlands.
 This cumbersome weapon is powerful, but it lacks agility and defense, making the Spartan vulnerable.
 It is most useful in situations where the Spartan is outnumbered.

 This is a weapon that the Spartan picks up in Troy.
 It is a large spear build for Achilles himself.
 It is a fast weapon, but it has a weakness against archers as it has little defense.
 It is most useful against Undead warriors.

 This is the Spartan's bow, which he has from the start.
 It is a powerful weapon that can shoot multiple arrows at once; however, it only holds 30 arrows and so cannot be used indefinitely.

 This nameless Spartan is the main character in the game.
 The Spartan is a gifted warrior with surprising skill in combat.
 He cares only for his city, and will do anything to save Sparta from the invading Romans.